 The marriage between two once troubled companies, Chrysler and Fiat, has surprised many in the auto industry by thriving - not just surviving.
 Now, the company is looking to build on its strengths, as Michigan Radio's Tracy Samilton reports.

-NPR News business news starts with a shopping bonanza.
+NPR's business news starts with a recipe change from Coke.